AlmasB/FXGL/README.md

 in your IDE.
 That's it, you're all set!

 # Notes
 FXGL is in early stages of development.
 Hence, the API and functionality are likely to change from version to version.
 So I wouldn't recommend building a full scale application if you want to be able to use latest versions of FXGL.
+The plan is to make the API robust, stable and intuitive by v 0.5.
+(Considering 10 patches = 1 minor version bump, it's about 37 iterations from now).
+As of 0.1.4 the code is somewhat thoroughly documented with javadoc.
+If certain parts of documentation are ambiguous or incorrect please let me know.

 # Changelog
 FXGL 0.1.3 (latest) supports: